15 Top Things To Do in Liechtenstein

 Difficulty: Medium/Difficult – Duration: 3h – 6km

-Being able to do the Fürstensteig Trail (The Prince’s Way) is definitely a highlight of every Liechtenstein visit.
-Unless you are not really free from giddiness.
+Being able to do the Fürstensteig Trail (The Prince’s Way) is definitely a highlight of every Liechtenstein itinerary.
+Unless you are not good with heights.

-Below you, the steep slope is going done several hundreds meters.
+Below you, the steep slope drops down several hundreds meters.
+But the view from Prince’s Way, Liechtenstein is worth it!

-As already said, nothing for those who are afraid of heights.
+As already said, it is not for those who are afraid of heights.
 Fortunately there are fixed wire ropes to which you can hold on.
 But still I had to do some parts of the trail on four paws. 🙂

-But all the work will pay off: when you arrive at the peak (called Chemi) you’ll have a gorgeous view on the Austrian Alps and a lush green valley.
+But all the work will pay off: when you arrive at the peak (called Chemi) you’ll have a gorgeous view of the Austrian Alps and a lush green valley.

-For those who still want more, I recommend climbing the Alpspitz peak (1943 m) or the Drei Schwester (Three Sisters) peak (2053 m) which forms the natural border between Liechtenstein and Austria.
+For those who still want more outdoor things to do in Liechtenstein, I recommend climbing the Alpspitz peak (1943 m) or the Drei Schwester (Three Sisters) peak (2053 m) which forms the natural border between Liechtenstein and Austria.

-My ultimative hint for the Fürstensteig Trail: Don’t.
+My ultimate tip for the Prince’s Way Hike, Liechtenstein: Don’t.
 Look.
 Down.

 A more detailed post on the Fürstensteig Trail is in preparation.
 In the meanwhile, have a look at this page.